espocrm/documentation/docs/development/di.md

 ```
 Only container services can be used for dependencies.

-You can specify constructor parameters.
+You can specify constructor injections explicitly using *createdWith* method.
 Those that are not specified, will be tried to be resolved using *ReflectionClass*.

 ```php
 $injectableFactory->createWith($className, [